This Medieval City in Europe Is Flowing With Chocolate and Lakeshores

 Where to stay in Geneva

-The hotel upholds Geneva’s high level of care for sustainability by eliminating single-use plastic, using low-energy electricity and heating, and donating its soaps to be recycled and distributed to the needy and unhoused.
+The hotel upholds Geneva’s high level of care for sustainability by eliminating single-use plastic, getting 100 percent of its thermal energy from Lake Geneva, and donating its soaps to be recycled and distributed to the needy and unhoused.

-This story was originally published in 2023 and was most recently updated on June 24, 2024, to include current information.
+This story was originally published in 2023 and was most recently updated on July 23, 2025, to include current information.
+Sophie Friedman contributed to the reporting of this story.

 Anna Haines is a journalist and photographer.
 She currently writes about wellness, style, and beauty for Forbes and was previously a travel writer for Buzzfeed’s Bring Me! vertical.